-More Likely to Open to a Clear Pool:
+More Likely to Open to a Clear Pool

 One of the best pieces of advice you can follow for your pool is “Close Late, Open Early.”
 Essentially, the less time your pool is closed for the year, the better.
 We recommend keeping your pool open as long as possible in the fall and letting the water temperature drop below 65 degrees before you close for the winter.
-This is because algae loves to grow in warm, dark environments.
-If you close your pool when it is still warm outside and your water temperature is above 65 degrees, you are much more likely to open to a green or cloudy pool in the spring.
+This is because algae love to grow in warm, dark environments.
+If you close your pool when it is still warm outside and your water temperature is above 65 degrees, you are much more likely to open it to a green or cloudy pool in the spring.
 Waiting a few extra weeks for the water temperature to cool down can make a big difference to your water clarity in the spring.

-More Time at Home:
+More Time at Home in the Fall

 Due to COVID-19, people are spending a lot more time at home this year, and we will not see kids rushing off to school in the fall like we typically do.
 On top of this, we have also had an extremely hot summer and can likely expect a warm fall.
 This may mean that your family will have the ability to swim well into the fall, especially if you have a pool heater.
 This also means less time looking at a depressing pool cover that many people see as a sign that dull winter weather is on the way.

-Decreased Chemical Usage:
+Decreased Chemical Usage

 While fall afternoons may be warm enough for swimming, the evenings will likely be cooler.
 The slightly cooler weather that fall brings means that your pool will often require less maintenance chemicals like tablets and shock compared to what it does at the height of summer.
 Many people do not want to leave their pool open longer than necessary due to the cost associated with it, however mild temperatures in spring and fall mean a lower operational cost for your pool.

 As always, we are ready to help you keep your pool looking and feeling its best this fall.
-Visit any of our store locations for a free water analysis and helpful advice on pool maintenance.
+Visit any of our store locations for free water analysis and helpful advice on pool maintenance.